grace-ac/Fish-546-Bioinformatics/README.md

 ### Week 5
 For week 5 I want to begin joining tables from my output to identify the proteins and their functions.

+1) Big Picture (what and why): Characterize _C.gigas_ proteome.
+Identify proteins, their functions and other organisms that express these same proteins.

+2) What I have done to date: Downloaded _C.gigas_ proteome and executed a blastp (protein-protein) against Uniprot database to identify proteins.
+I then manipulated the blast ouput file in Galaxy to merge with a Uniprot database with entry name, protein name, gene name, organism, and length.
+I have 26,535 unqiue proteins and their functions that are expressed in _C.gigas_.

+3) What I plan to do: Quantification of proteins?
+Find proteins that are differentially expressed in oysters under stress?